IshaanAdarsh/Postgres-extension-tutorial/SGML/Procedural-language.md

 - `def add_numbers(a, b):`: This is the Python code block that defines the `add_numbers` function.
 The function takes two arguments (`a` and `b`) and returns their sum.

 ### Step 3: Create the Control File:
+- Create a file named "pg_py_ext.control" with the following content:

 ```control
 # pg_py_ext.control